 1. Use natural lighting.

 Play around with angles with every photo shoot.
-Especially with food photography, shooting from a lower angle will create more visual interest in the food.Shooting from a lower angle enables you to see the thickness of the food, different layers and the sides of the food.
+Especially with food photography, shooting from a lower angle can create visual interest in the food.Shooting from a lower angle enables you to see the thickness of the food, different layers and the sides of the food.
 This technique also mimics the perspective we all have when sitting at a table about to eat food, so it makes sense this would be an appealing angle.
 Shooting from an even lower angle and looking up to the food creates more of a grand presence as well.
 Shooting from above, on the other hand, or from a “bird’s-eye perspective,” works very well with food such as soups, mashed potatoes, and cookies — food types that aren’t very interesting from the side and may even look like mush.
 This angle allows you to see inside deep bowls and maybe even get more into the shot for the composition to tell a story.

 3. Use a DSLR, not a Point And Shoot.

-Though there are some amazing point-and-shoot cameras out there today, they just can’t compete with the control you can get in a Digital Single Lens Reflex).
+Though there are some amazing point-and-shoot cameras out there today, they just can’t compete with the control you can get in a Digital Single Lens Reflex (DSLR) camera.
 DSLRs allow you to change the settings, most notably the aperture, ISO, and f-stop (more on these in a later post!) as well as the focus, all of which are vital to getting the best shot possible.
-If you don’t already have a DSLR and plan to take your (food) photography to the next level (and beyond), I highly recommend investing in a DSLR.
+If you don’t already have a DSLR and plan to take your (food) photography to the next level, I highly recommend investing in a DSLR.
 I use this one and love it, but there are a ton to choose from.
 That being said, all of these tips still apply if you’re using a point-and-shoot or even a iPhone or other smartphone to take your photos.

 5. Learn a photo editing software.